-So the first question I would ask is, don’t you think lectures are a waste of time, and a frivolous activity?
+So the first question I would ask is, don’t you think lectures are a waste of time and a frivolous activity?

 Lots of times, people think that the ideal learning situation is a classroom lecture, but the research doesn’t support that.
 In fact, the research is pretty clear that game-based learning can be a really effective way of motivating individuals, helping them retain knowledge, and actually helping them to be more engaged.

-There’s lots of studies that show that activity is what drives learning.
+There are lots of studies that show that activity is what drives learning.
 I always think it’s really funny that they hold up the classroom lecture as the gold standard of instruction, yet it’s not as gold standard as you think.

 In fact, there’s some research that shows that people in lecture situations actually pay attention to the information at a problem solving or creative level less than 1% of the time.

-If we really want creativity and problem solving, and higher level thinking, we really need to move away from the lecture and move more toward games and game-based learning.
+If we really want creativity and problem solving, and higher-level thinking, we really need to move away from the lecture and move more toward games and game-based learning.

-And we certainly feel that, we’ve really seen the value of gamification and game-based learning in what we do here at Growth Engineering.
+And we certainly feel that we’ve really seen the value of gamification and game-based learning in what we do here at Growth Engineering.
 The more we seem to put gamification and game-based learning into our clients, the bigger the learner engagement and excitement around the learning becomes.
 So we’ve certainly seen that.

 (2:39) Second question – Why do you think it is that learners, generally speaking, find games much more appealing than more traditional learning approaches?

 I think the main reason is kind of what you said.
-When we as an industry first put content online, we took the worst part of classroom instruction and automated it.
+When we as an industry-first put content online, we took the worst part of classroom instruction and automated it.